-3.8.8 Receive-Side Scaling (RSS)
+3.5.8 Receive-Side Scaling (RSS)

 Distributing the incoming traffic across several receive rings with separate interrupt vectors helps to distribute the receive processing across several CPU cores.
-This could reduce the packet drop and improve the packet rate in certain applications.
-RSS is enabled in non-SR-IOV and non-multi-channel configurations.
-In multi-channel configurations, RSS is enabled in the first section of each port.
+This distribution could reduce the packet drop and improve the packet rate in certain applications.
+RSS is enabled in non-SR-IOV and non-multichannel configurations.
+In multichannel configurations, RSS is enabled in the first section of each port.

-3.8.9 Analyzing Performance Issues
+3.5.9 Analyzing Performance Issues

 MSI-x interrupts are required for RSS to work.
-If your motherboard and operating system version supports MSI-X, the Ethernet driver automatically uses MSI-X interrupts.
-If there are not enough MSI-X vectors available, the Ethernet driver uses INTx interrupts, which may decrease performance.
+If your motherboard and operating system version support MSI-X, the Ethernet driver automatically uses MSI-X interrupts.
+If not enough MSI-X vectors are available, the Ethernet driver uses INTx interrupts, which might decrease performance.
 The proc node /proc/interrupts shows the interrupts and their types.

 The Linux performance top utility can monitor the CPU utilization while troubleshooting performance issues.
 A low idle CPU percentage in any CPU core is an indication of excessive processing load for that CPU.
 The proc node/proc/interrupts shows the distribution of the interrupts across the CPU cores.
 If you see too many interrupts per second directed to one CPU, check to see if the irqbalance program is running.
 The irqbalance program is normally started at system boot.
 In some cases, you can get better performance by disabling irqbalance and manually distributing interrupts.
-You can manually distribute the interrupt load across the available CPU cores by setting the CPU affinity for any interrupt vector by setting the mask in the proc node /proc/irq/<int-vector>/smp affinity.
+You can manually distribute the interrupt load across the available CPU cores by setting the CPU affinity for any interrupt vector by setting the mask in the proc node /proc/irq/<int-vector>/smp_affinity.